Skip to content

 Local LATAM methods, Wallet, Cash-in

 Three products.
 The AstroPay Wallet is what players interact with: load money through local methods, deposit to casinos from the balance, spend with a virtual Visa card.
 AstroPay Checkout is the operator-facing API: one integration for all deposit and withdrawal flows.
-AstroPay Platform is a white-label option for operators who want their own branded wallet built on AstroPay infrastructure.
+AstroPay Platform (launched July 2025) lets any company build and launch their own financial products on AstroPay's infrastructure: white-label wallet, cards, payments.
 As an operator you're integrating Checkout.
 The rest is player-facing.

 Payment Methods